wdphan/personal-assistant/README.md

 # AI Personal Assistant

-This repository uses `pyttsx3`, `SpeechRecognition` and `OpenAI`'s api to generate audio responses from a personal assistant named Genie.
+This repository uses `pyttsx3`, `SpeechRecognition`, and `OpenAI`'s api to generate audio responses from a personal assistant named Genie.

 ## Installation